intel-lab-lkp/linux/Documentation/scheduler/sched-bwc.rst

 bandwidth group.
 This represents the traditional work-conserving behavior for CFS.

-Writing any (valid) positive value(s) no smaller than cpu.cfs_burst_us will enact the specified bandwidth limit.
+Writing any valid positive value will enact the specified bandwidth limit.
+If the existing cpu.cfs_burst_us value is incompatible with the new quota, it is reset to zero.
 The minimum quota allowed for the quota or period is 1ms.
 There is also an upper bound on the period length of 1s.
 Additional restrictions exist when bandwidth limits are used in a hierarchical fashion, these are explained in more detail below.

 Writing any negative value to cpu.cfs_quota_us will remove the bandwidth limit and return the group to an unconstrained state once more.
+The existing cpu.cfs_burst_us value remains unchanged.

 A value of 0 for cpu.cfs_burst_us indicates that the group can not accumulate any unused bandwidth.
 It makes the traditional bandwidth control behavior for